mskilab-org/nf-jabba/README.md

 ## Introduction

-**mskilab-org/nf-JaBbA** is a new state-of-the-art bioinformatics pipeline from [`mskilab-org`](https://www.mskilab.org/) for running [`JaBbA`](https://github.com/mskilab-org/JaBbA/tree/master), an algorithm that does MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
+**mskilab-org/nf-JaBbA** is a new state-of-the-art bioinformatics pipeline from [`mskilab-org`](https://www.mskilab.org/) for running [`JaBbA`](https://github.com/mskilab-org/JaBbA/tree/master), our algorithm for doing MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
 This pipeline runs all the pre-requisite modules and generates the necessary inputs for running JaBbA.
-It is built to take tumor-normal pairs as input and is designed and tested to run on human samples.
+It is designed to take tumor-normal pairs of human samples as input.

-We took inspiration from [`nf-core/Sarek`](https://github.com/nf-core/sarek), a workflow for detecting variants in whole genome or targeted sequencing data. **`nf-jabba`** is built using [`Nextflow`](https://www.nextflow.io/) and is implemented using `Nextflow DSL2`.
+We took inspiration from [`nf-core/Sarek`](https://github.com/nf-core/sarek), a workflow for detecting variants in whole genome or targeted sequencing data. **`nf-jabba`** is built using [`Nextflow`](https://www.nextflow.io/) and the `Nextflow DSL2`.
 All the modules use [`Docker`](https://www.docker.com/) and [`Singularity`](https://sylabs.io/docs/) containers, for easy execution and reproducibility.
 Some of the modules/processes are derived from open source [`nf-core/modules`](https://github.com/nf-core/modules).

 This pipeline has been designed to start from **FASTQ** files or directly from **BAM** files.
-Paths to these files should be supplied in a **CSV** file (*please refer to the documentation below for the input format of the .csv file*).
+Paths to these files should be supplied in a **CSV** file (*please refer to the section below for the input format of the .csv file*).

 ## Workflow Summary:
 1. Alignment to Reference Genome (currently supports `BWA-MEM` & `BWA-MEM2`; a modified version of the `Alignment` step from `nf-core/Sarek` is used here).
 )